logzio/logz-docs/_source/user-guide/security-analytics/index.md

   : Use Kibana to drill down into your logs, helping you better understand specific events and threats.

-Correlation rules
+Security rules
-  : This page contains preconfigured security correlation rules.
+  : This page contains preconfigured security security rules.
-    When correlation rules are triggered, you’ll see the results on the Summary and Threats dashboards.
+    When security rules are triggered, you’ll see the results on the Summary and Threats dashboards.
     You can also create your own custom rules.